kdsharmaai/kdsharmaai/README.md

   From data engineering to model deployment and agentic workflows, I ensure seamless integration of AI solutions into business processes.

 - **Cutting-Edge Knowledge:**
-  Stay ahead of the curve with the latest advancements in AI, ML, Agentic AI, LangGraph, and cloud technologies[1].
+  Stay ahead of the curve with the latest advancements in AI, ML, Agentic AI, LangGraph, and cloud technologies.

 ---